P-70 radar: Description

 The P-70 radar was designed as a static structure mounted on a two-story building which housed the radar and power supply equipment as well as facilities for the radar operators.

 Additional support facilities could be operated up to 2 km from the radar building.

 The radar used a single large antenna accomplishing both transmission and reception with a surface area of 850 m2 and with dimensions of 48 by 25 meters.
 The antenna was of the open-frame truncated parabolic variety and was scanned mechanically in azimuth using hydraulics.

 P-70 radars were dual-channel, with the antenna working in both horizontal and vertical polarization.
 The radar was one of the first mass-produced radars to use pulse compression.
 The use of these techniques gave the P-70 excellent resolution (by a factor of 10 compared with the P-14) at long range, as well providing protection against active and passive interference.
-The radar operated on two frequencies, 140 MHz to observe low-altitude targets (aircraft and missiles) and 70 MHz to observe high-altitude targets (satellites).
+The radar operated at two repetition frequencies, 140 Hz to observe low-altitude targets (aircraft and missiles) and 70 Hz to observe high-altitude targets (satellites).
 The P-70 also used a fully coherent transmitter and an MTI system capable of compensating for wind and other forms of passive interference such as chaff.
 Overall, the P-70 managed to achieve a low false alarm rate.